How to Clean Tile Floors

 - Saturate the surface with a neutral cleaning solution in hot water and stir.
 Allow the cleaning solution to remain on the floor for five to ten minutes.
 Scrub the floor with a brush, again using a two-direction method.

-- Rinse the porcelain tile floor with clean, clear water to remove the cleaning solution.
+- Rinse the floor with clean, clear water to remove the cleaning solution.

 - For high traffic locations, it is recommended to scrub the floor once a day and wet mop at regular intervals.